prince-dsd/arbiter/README.md

 # [Arbiter](https://sudocorvus.herokuapp.com/)

-Raven is a webapp desinged with sentiment analysis to predict and assess sentiments associated with reviews
+It is a webapp desinged with sentiment analysis to predict and assess sentiments associated with reviews

 ## Getting Started